OpenOmics/chrom-seek/docs/usage/install.md

-# <code>baseline <b>install</b></code>
+# <code>chrom-seek <b>install</b></code>

 ## 1. About

-The `baseline` executable is composed of several inter-related sub commands.
-Please see `baseline -h` for all available options.
+The `chrom-seek` executable is composed of several inter-related sub commands.
+Please see `chrom-seek -h` for all available options.

-This part of the documentation describes options and concepts for <code>baseline <b>install</b></code> sub command in more detail.
+This part of the documentation describes options and concepts for <code>chrom-seek <b>install</b></code> sub command in more detail.

 This page is still under construction 👷, more information is coming soon!

 <!--
-The `baseline` executable is composed of several inter-related sub commands.
-Please see `baseline -h` for all available options.
+The `chrom-seek` executable is composed of several inter-related sub commands.
+Please see `chrom-seek -h` for all available options.

-This part of the documentation describes options and concepts for <code>baseline <b>install</b></code> sub command in more detail.
+This part of the documentation describes options and concepts for <code>chrom-seek <b>install</b></code> sub command in more detail.

 With minimal configuration, the **`install`** sub command enables you to download the pipeline's resource bundle locally.
 This is necessary when setting up the pipeline on a new target system or cluster.